CN-TU/pysdoclust-stream/README.md

 ## Installation

-SDOstreamclust can be installed with pip:
+SDOstreamclust can be installed from the *main* branch:

         pip3 install git+https://github.com/CN-TU/pysdoclust-stream.git@main

-or simply downloading this repository-branch and running:
+or simply download the main branch and run:

-        pip install pysdoclust-stream-main.zip
+        pip3 install pysdoclust-stream-main.zip

 <br>